-- Mississippi state law does not require STDs and HIV/AIDS education, but it school sex ed programs are to discuss “the nature, causes and effects of [STDs],” and human immunodeficiency virus (HIV) and other [STDs].”
+- Mississippi state law does not require STI, including and HIV/AIDS, education, but school sex ed programs can discuss “the nature, causes and effects of [STIs],” and human immunodeficiency virus (HIV) and other [STIs].”

 - In Mississippi, parents must be informed that their child or children will be participating in sex ed classes (including HIV/AIDS education classes).
 Parents can take their child or children out of the classes if they wish.

 - The age when someone is no longer considered a minor in Mississippi is 21, which is three years older than in most states, where it is 18.
 This does not mean that you don’t have some rights, though, before you’re 21.
 It’s important to learn about your rights, such as those we cover here in Sex in the States.